-Co-payments for certain specialty medications will be set to the maximum available manufacturer co-pay assistance.
-These co-payments will be paid by the manufacturer after the participant applies for co-pay assistance and will not apply toward the Maximum Out-of-Pocket limit.
+Co-pays for certain specialty medications will be set to the maximum available manufacturer Co-pay assistance.
+These Co-pays will be paid by the manufacturer after the participant applies for Co-pay assistance.

 A. Preventive Immunization Comparison

 The chart below shows the vaccines covered by Highmark and Express Scripts.
 Age limits may apply.